Deadloch: Production

-Development
+Series 1

 Kate McCartney and Kate McLennan are the show runners and producers of the series.
 "The Kates", as they are nicknamed, were inspired to write a comedy from a set-up similar to that of the UK series Broadchurch after they both watched the series, so much so the working title of the project was "Funny Broadchurch".
 Actress Nina Oyama told the Sydney Morning Herald: "The show is first and foremost a crime show, because of the way it’s laid out, and the way people will keep returning to it will be for the crime-based and mystery-based reasons ...
 But it's also very funny.”
 There was also an intention in the production to subvert some of the typical genre tropes, and reverse who are usually considered the victims in society.
 There is a sub-plot of a First Nations storyline around local teenagers played by Leonie Whyman and Kartanya Maynard.

-Deadloch was written by McCartney and McLennan along with Kim Wilson, Christian White, Anchuli Felicia King, Kirsty Fisher, and Madelaine Sami.
+Deadloch was written by McCartney and McLennan along with Kim Wilson, Christian White, Anchuli Felicia King, Kirsty Fisher, and Madeleine Sami.
 Production on the series got underway in February 2022.
 Directors on the series included Ben Chessell, Gracie Otto, and Beck Cole.
 Production is by Andy Walker for Prime Video, Guesswork Television, and OK Great Productions, with Fiona McConaghy as co-producer.
 McCartney, McLennan, Kevin Whyte, and Tanya Phegan were executive producers.
 The score was written by Amanda Brown.